Dreamed 1971/7/14 by Chris Wayan

 And I felt it again, the dark exultation that I felt when I made my run of ten, that reporters feel when they unearth something ugly, ugly but true, and I felt guilty at my delight that the murders were real, selfish that I cared more for the proof we'd all picked up echoes from a mad killer than I care about the innocents hacked to death.

 But then that's been my pattern; I am a camera on the beach, seeing the others from outside, not as one of them--one of you.

 I recently learned my sister Miriel recalled that day too.
 She says "You DID tell your dream, at least to me.
 And Althea also said she dreamed of murder.
 I was the ONLY one who didn't remember my dreams that night.
 I felt left out and stupid when the paper came and we saw the headlines.
 All FOUR of you had clairvoyant dreams about the ax murders over the hill, and I didn't--or I did and FORGOT."

 Good old Miriel, the token non-esper in the family.
 Only 80-90% right with the checkers, you know.

 Our sister Althea says, much like our parents, "Well, I could have dreamed that, but I don't remember a thing."

 While Miriel's memory confirms the general outline of my own recollection, it shows one very revealing detail was flawed: I thought I didn't dare speak up.
 This is as characteristic as Althea or my parents denying their dreams: I typically blame myself if no one notices or recalls what I say--I should have been louder, nicer, taller... something.
-It only counted if they listened--and they didn't, so I hadn't 'really' spoken up.
+It only counted if I felt heard, if they listened--and they never did.
+So I hadn't really spoken up.
 Discounted it right out of my memory, just as I left it out of my journal.